MelGerceker/sql-valley-prototype/README.md

 ### Technologies
 - HTML, CSS, JavaScript
 - Testing is done via JEST

+### How to Use
+- Click on the first challenge: SELECT
+- Enter your answer via the submit button or Ctrl + Enter
+- You will get precise feedback on your answer.
+Explaining wheter you have missing, extra or out of order queries.
+- You also have the option to show the answer to the question

 ### Relevance
 Created as a sample project for the **SQL Valley** position at TU/e.
 This demonstrates: